 PHVA – Our Population and Habitat Viability Assessment workshops directly address the need for scientific analysis in endangered species conservation plans.
 Built upon the use of science-based population viability analysis (PVA) tools and a participatory, stakeholder-inclusive environment, PHVA workshops guide conservationists in setting reasonable and measurable targets for species recovery.

 ICAP - The Integrated Collection Assessment and Planning (ICAP) workshop brings in situ and ex situ communities together to apply the decision process of the IUCN ex situ guidelines to the task of regional or global collection planning.
 The ICAP process is designed to be flexible and applicable to large or small groups of taxa, with the resulting analyses and recommendations being more general or detailed as appropriate.

-Organizational Strategic Plans - CBSG's process design tools combined with our knowledge-based facilitation skills can be applied to a wide variety of conservation planning needs.
-CBSG works with wildlife agencies, conservation organizations, zoological parks, and similar organizations to develop strategic conservation plans for individual species, protected areas, or conservation organizations.
+Organizational Strategic Plans - CPSG's process design tools combined with our knowledge-based facilitation skills can be applied to a wide variety of conservation planning needs.
+CPSG works with wildlife agencies, conservation organizations, zoological parks, and similar organizations to develop strategic conservation plans for individual species, protected areas, or conservation organizations.